 In the past, when mesh networks were always wired, the topology could be expensive (and complicated) to implement because each node had to be physically connected to the other nodes.
 Today, however, advances in wireless communication and short-range wireless personal network (WPAN) specifications have removed the physical and financial barriers.

 The illustration shows a full mesh network with six nodes.
 Each node is shown as a sphere and connections are shown as straight lines.

 The illustration shows a partial mesh network with six nodes.
 Each node is shown as a sphere and connections are shown as straight lines.
 The connections in either a full or partial network can be wired or wireless.

-Continue Reading About mesh network
+Continue Reading About mesh network topology (mesh network)

-'mesh network' is part of the:
+'mesh network topology (mesh network)' is part of the:

 View All Definitions